 For example, what will your company do if a project goes over budget?
 Does your risk response involve emergency resources or will cost-cutting procedures be put into play?
 Will you back out of the operation altogether?
 If your surgery goes wrong, do you have a backup babysitter to help watch your kids for a few extra days, or can your spouse take off work to step in and help?

 Risk contingency plans do not affect the probability of a risk-taking place.
 However, these plans can seriously reduce the effects of an unexpected risk.

 Think of them as steps you’re supposed to take when warning signs appear.
 Setting up storm barriers when there’s a hurricane warning doesn’t affect whether the hurricane hits or not, but setting up the storm barriers is part of a risk contingency plan to reduce the damage done by the hurricane.

 Risk contingency plans don’t often cost much money until an event occurs that requires the use of those contingent resources outlined in the plan.
 A good example of this is that of a shipping company.
 The shipping company doesn’t experience the cost (money and time) of using longer backup routes until some kind of event forces the company to abandon its typical routes.

 In a world where companies are integrated with several or more third and fourth-party providers, security can be a big issue.
 Even if those companies say they are following security protocols, how can you be sure?
 How are you supposed to adequately assess the quality of third-party providers’ security?
 Enter RiskRecon, a Mastercard Company.

 RiskRecon’s SaaS solution can help your organization get transparency and accountability from vendors by providing continuous information about their security posture.
-You can trust RiskRecon to measure security program quality, improve productivity, and ensure accountability among all stakeholders.
+You can trust RiskRecon, a Mastercard Company to measure security program quality, improve productivity, and ensure accountability among all stakeholders.
 Potential risks will be communicated, and you’ll be given actionable items you can implement to reduce the risks to your company’s assets.